 Tempering over-optimism by having a success-range

-Projected benefits and costs of change programmes are always impacted by some unknown unknowns.
+Projected benefits and costs of change programmers are always impacted by some unknown unknowns.
 The pandemic has exploded many new challenges out of the water, and one thing is sure, more unknowns lie ahead.

 It is no longer about having one well-defined success criteria, business cases need an upper-bound and a lower-bound success range.
 Factoring in various case scenarios e.g. from 40% to 70% efficiency improvement, will allow project leaders to navigate and pivot within that ‘success band’.
 In truth, the project is likely to fall somewhere in-between but seeing outcomes as a scale will mean there is an agreement from the outset that there needs to be room for manoeuvre to hit that upper band.